SM42, SP42 and SU42

 Almost in parallel, attempts to produce a medium switcher with hydraulic transmission were pursued, on the basis of Soviet TGM3, which was license-built at Fablok as type 12D or Ls750H with imported diesel engines and torque converters (PKP class SM15).
 This locomotive, however, proved very unreliable and only 57 examples were built.
 Their service life was extremely short and SM42 was left on the field.

-New machine (factory designation 6D) owed something to earlier SM30, as well as to SM40/SM41 supplied by Hungarian Ganz-MAVAG, and certainly drew on service experience acquired with them, but was an entirely new design.
-Prototype (6276/1964) was rolled out in June 1964 and underwent extensive tests, so it was not accepted by PKP before 1967 and actually was preceded in service by SM42-002 and SM42-003, delivered in March 1965.
+New locomotive (factory designation 6D) owed something to earlier SM30, as well as to SM40/SM41 supplied by Hungarian Ganz-MAVAG, and certainly drew on service experience acquired with them, but was an entirely new design.
+Prototype (s/n 6276/1964) was rolled out in June 1964 and underwent extensive tests, so it was not accepted by PKP before 1967 and actually was preceded in service by SM42-002 and SM42-003, delivered in March 1965.
 If not particularly advanced, SM42 proved a sound and successful design.
-Production for PKP lasted until 1981; it was re-commenced four years later and continued, on a small scale, until 1992.
+Production for PKP lasted until 1981; it was re-commenced four years later and continued, on a small scale, until 1993.
 Deliveries for industrial operators went on in parallel.
-SM42 thus enjoyed the longest production run of any Polish locomotive, comparable only to that of license-built EU07.
-According to some sources, small-scale production for industrial operators continued after 1992 and in fact this type and its specialized version 6Da/R (see below) still remain in the Fablok offer.
+SM42 thus enjoyed the longest production run of any Polish locomotive, comparable only to that of license-built EU07 (and surpassed only by class EN57 EMU).
+Commonly nicknamed ‘Stonka’ – literally ‘potato beetle’ – it can be encountered virtually everywhere where standard-gauge track has reached.
+According to some sources, small-scale production for industrial operators continued after 1993.
 Given such long period, modernizations were rather few, the most important being modified LSf-430 electric engines in place of earlier LSa-430 and improved lighter trucks from SM42-521 onwards.
-Later variants were designated type 6Da.
+Later variants, built from 1987 onwards, were designated type 6Da and differed mainly in slightly modified suspension.
 Total output amounted to 1856 examples, of which 1153 went to PKP.
+Besides, state railways obtained five more SM42s: three from industry (SM42-1061, -1062 and -1063) and two converted from withdrawn SP42s (service numbers 011 and 012, both assigned for the second time).
 Thirty-seven (factory type 6D/M) were sold to Morocco in 1973.
-Classed DG-200 by ONCFM (Office National de Chemins de Fer du Maroc), they differ in minor details and are used only as switchers.
+Classed DG-200 by ONCFM (Office National de Chemins de Fer du Maroc), they differ in minor details – mainly aimed at ‘sand-proofing’ – and are used only as switchers.
+In 1982, six similar engines (factory type 6D/I) were built for Polish construction company Dromex for use in Iraq.
 The rest went to various industrial operators; three of them were later sold to PKP and re-numbered SM42-1061 through -1063.
 In general, industrial operators designated these locomotives SM42 plus service number (above 2000, to distinguish from those used by PKP) or Ls800.

 SM42s were also used with local passenger trains, but lack of car heating equipment limited their suitability to warm seasons.
-In early 1970s an idea of low-voltage (500 V) car heating, with feeding from main generator, was conceived and suitable modifications were introduced in 39 SM42s between 1975 and 1977.
+In early 1970s an idea of low-voltage (500 V) car heating, with feeding from main generator, was conceived and suitable modifications were introduced in 39 (some sources give 40) SM42s between 1975 and 1977.
 They were re-classed SU42, but service numbers were retained.
 As with the SM30/SP30 conversion, this concept did not prove entirely successful.
 At low speeds, which were typical on local lines for which these locomotives were intended, generator yielded only 200 to 400 V and heating was very inefficient.
 Moreover, there were few cars fitted with low-voltage heating.
 SU42s remained in passenger service until mid-1980s, later to be used as plain switchers; 26 of them survived until 2000, to be re-classed SM42 with heating equipment removed (three were converted back to SM42s earlier and ten were written off between 1997 and 1999).
 Class designation SU42 was formally cancelled on June 1, 2000.

-SM42 is perhaps the most widespread locomotive class in Poland and can be encountered virtually everywhere where standard-gauge track has reached.
+SM42 is still the most numerous diesel locomotive type in Poland.
 On January 1, 1999, PKP had (according to SK) 1008 SM42s, plus 31 SU42s.
 Rosters given in AL list 974 SM42s in the PKP service in early 2004, plus 119 SP42s and 40 SU42s.
-Among private operators, the largest fleets are that of CTL Rail (27), Lotos Kolej (22) and Pol-Miedź Trans (18).
+Among private operators, the largest fleets at that time were those of CTL Rail (27), Lotos Kolej (22) and Pol-Miedź Trans (18).

 Main technical data – SM42